Jess Wade

-Education and early life
+Early life and education

-Wade is the daughter of two physicians, and her grandfather Leslie Feinmann was also a physician who was born in a Jewish ghetto in Manchester to a Russian-speaking mother and a father of Lithuanian Jewish and German Jewish descent.
-She was educated at South Hampstead High School, graduating in 2007.
+Wade was born in October 1988.
+She is the daughter of two physicians.
+She was privately educated at South Hampstead High School, graduating in 2007.
 Wade subsequently enrolled in a foundation course in art and design at the Chelsea College of Art and Design, and in 2012 completed a Master of Science (MSci) degree in physics at Imperial College London.
 She continued at Imperial, completing her PhD in physics in 2016, where her work in nanometrology in organic semiconductors was supervised by Ji-Seon Kim.

 Research and career

 Wade's research interests are in materials science, chiral materials and circular polarisation.
 As of 2020, Wade is a postdoctoral research associate in plastic electronics in the solid-state physics group at Imperial College London, focusing on developing and characterising light-emitting polymer thin films, working with Alasdair Campbell and Matthew Fuchter.
-Wade and coworkers have recently discovered how to template chiral materials at functional interfaces, paving the way toward tunable chiroptical technologies.
+Wade and coworkers have recently discovered how to template chiral materials at functional interfaces.

-Her research has been published in scientific journals such as the Journal of Physical Chemistry C, the Journal of the American Chemical Society, the Journal of Materials Chemistry, ACS Nano, Advanced Functional Materials, The Journal of Chemical Physics, Advanced Electronic Materials, ChemComm and Energy & Environmental Science.
-She has co-authored research papers with James Durrant, Henning Sirringhaus, Jenny Nelson, Donal Bradley, and Ji-Seon Kim.

-As of November 2022, according to Web of Science, she has published 59 items and cited 1124 times.
+As of November 2022, according to Web of Science, she has published 59 items and been cited 1,124 times.